guildai/guild.ai/pages/docs/tutorials/transfer-learning-with-imagenet.md

-In this tutorial we'll use a state-of-the-art image classifier that's been pretrained on [ImageNet ->](http://www.image-net.org/) to acclerate training with our own images.
+In this tutorial we'll use a state-of-the-art image classifier that's been pretrained on [ImageNet ->](http://www.image-net.org/) to accelerate training with our own images.

 This process is referred to as *fine tuning* and uses a pattern in machine learning called *transfer learning*.
 It's a technique that can